ehmatthes/pcc_2e/beyond_pcc/extracting_from_excel.md

     print(row)
 ```

 Worksheets are accessed by name through the workbook object.
 Here we assign a worksheet to `ws`.
 Once you have a worksheet object, you can access all the rows through the `ws.rows` attribute.
 This attribute is a *generator*, a Python object that efficiently returns one item at a time from a collection.
-We can convert this to the more familar list through the `list()` function.
+We can convert this to the more familar list using the `list()` function.
 Here we create a list of all the rows in the workbook.
 We then print a message about how many rows were found, and print the first few rows of data:

 ```
 Found 55 rows of data.